The Whatsapp Logo and the history behind the business.

 Because people prefer for their mobile phones to have a neatly organized and aesthetically pleasing user interface, mobile apps need to have a crisp, attractive logo.
 With over 1 billion users as of 2016, it is safe to say that people are entirely satisfied with how the WhatsApp logo looks on their phones.

-Due to these factors, designing a logo for a mobile app comes with its own set of challenges and goals.
+Due to these factors, designing a mobile app’s logo comes with its own set of challenges and goals.
 The WhatsApp logo’s designers hit it out of the park, though, and the WhatsApp logo serves as a great example of what to look for in-app logo design.